- Jobber Blueprint /

 CoConstruct is construction management software that helps you run complex construction and building projects.

-With CoConstruct, contractors can speed up the bidding process, manage purchase orders, keep track of leads, coordinate construction schedules, manage timesheets, and run a more efficient small business.
+With CoConstruct, contractors can speed up the bidding process, manage purchase orders, track leads, coordinate construction schedules, manage timesheets, and run a more efficient small business.

 HoneyBook

-HoneyBook is a reliable operations management app for small creative teams and freelancers.
+HoneyBook is one of the top apps for small creative teams and freelancers.
 It offers tools to help you plan projects, manage client appointments, exchange project documents quickly, and get paid for work.

 Attractive proposal templates make HoneyBook ideal for businesses that specialize in advertising, branding, and design, but this business app is adaptable to all kinds of project-based services.